-- My Little Pony: Friendship is Magic had this for its second season finale, "A Canterlot Wedding", between two new figures from Twilight Sparkle's past: her older brother Shining Armor and her childhood foal-sitter Princess Cadance.
-The complication here is Cadance has been kidnapped and replaced by the queen of a race of shape-shifters who feed off love, as part of a scheme to invade Canterlot.
+- My Little Pony: Friendship Is Magic had this for its second season finale, "A Canterlot Wedding", between two new figures from Twilight Sparkle's past: her older brother Shining Armor and her childhood foal-sitter Princess Cadance.
+The complication here is Cadance has been kidnapped and replaced by the queen of a race of shape-shifters who feed off of love as part of a scheme to invade Canterlot.

 - The Smurfs had a cartoon special "Smurfily Ever After" devoted to the wedding of Cute Mute Laconia and her beloved Woody.
 Woody wanted it simple, but the Smurfs were willing to make it a monumental event, which got ruined by Gargamel showing up with his Ghoulliope musical machine.
 By the special's end, Woody got the simple wedding he wanted all along.